chenxuStep/VPNChecker/README.md

-We will publish new content as soon as possible.

 Ethics and Privacy:
 The offline dataset in this paper is derived from the real world.
 To mitigate potential privacy and ethical risks, our ISP partner anonymizes all client IPs and provides us only with traffic logs, including ports, IPs, and domains.